Dragdex/giganticpp/comparing_cc_c/variadic_functions/README.md

 - C++ is epically faster using constants (known at compilation time)
 - C++ was epically faster using non-volatile variables
 - C++ was still epically faster using volatile variables
-- C++ is faster if value is unknown at compilation time
+- C++ is faster even if the value changes in each 'for' loop

 C++ Wins !!!